darthtakt/darthtakt/README.md

 - 🔭 I’m interested in full stack development
 - 🌱 I’m currently learning node.js and react
 - 👯 I’m looking to collaborate on
-- 📫 How to reach me Email: shubhamchipkar567@gmail.com LinkedIN: www.linkedin.com/in/shubham-chipkar-144161257
+- 📫 How to reach me Email: shubhamchipkar567@gmail.com LinkedIn: www.linkedin.com/in/shubham-chipkar-144161257
 - 😄 Pronouns: He/Him